arup-group/actions-city-modelling-lab/README.md

 _Required secrets_: `ANACONDA_TOKEN` (required to verify that later upload will not fail) stored in a GitHub actions environment of the same name as `environment`.
 If `destination=internal`, this secret must still be defined, but can be a placeholder string (e.g. "NA").

+> [!NOTE]
+> To use this action with `destination=internal`, you must request access to the `packages` self-hosted runner for your repository via an Arup service-now request.

 ### Upload a conda package

 _URL_: `arup-group/actions-city-modelling-lab/.github/workflows/conda-upload.yml`